 How Can I Get Social Security Benefits for My Disabled Child?

 Parents can apply for SSI benefits for a child with special needs.
-The child must be under 18 years old and have a disability recognized by the Social Security Administration – and there must be medical evidence that proves the disability.
-The SSA also requires that the health impairment interferes with daily tasks the child must complete, such as bathing, feeding, or participating in school.
+The child must be under 18 years old and have a disability which causes severe limitations in the child’s functioning.

-15 Child Disabilities That Qualify for SSI Benefits
+Child Disabilities That May Qualify as an Impairment

-The following list of child disabilities are ones that parents can name in an SSI disability claim when applying on their child’s behalf for family benefits.
-The disability determination service recognizes these disabilities, like hearing impairment, visual impairment, or brain injury, as ones that could qualify a child as needing SSI benefits.
+The following list of child disabilities are ones that parents can name in an SSI disability claim when applying on their child’s behalf for SSI benefits.

 1. Cancer

-The SSA lists malignant neoplastic diseases as ones that SSI benefits can cover.
+Social Security lists malignant neoplastic diseases as ones that SSI benefits can cover.
 This means that children living with various forms of cancer or leukemia can qualify if they meet income guidelines and have medical evidence of their impairment.
-However, some cancers may not qualify if they’re related to a human immunodeficiency virus (HIV) infection.

-When making a disability determination for a child with cancer, the SSA considers the origin of the cancer, the duration of therapy and the child’s response to therapy, and the after-effects of therapy, if any.
+When making a disability determination for a child with cancer, Social Security will consider the type of cancer, the duration of therapy and the child’s response to therapy, and the after-effects of therapy, if any.

 2. Respiratory Disorders